 Additionally, Files.com is a case-insensitive file system, meaning that you should be very cautious when using a Sync in conjunction with a case-sensitive file system, such as certain Linux-based servers.

 Files.com will use a best-effort to have case conversions work intelligently, however, it's impossible to perfectly model an ideal behavior in this situation.

 Adding remote servers in Files.com is easy.
 As a Site Administrator, type "Remote servers" in the search box at the top of every page, and then click on the matching result.
 Click on Add new remote server to select the type of server you want to add.
 Only Site Administrators can add or configure remote servers.

 Depending on the type of server you are adding, you may need to have different details on hand.

 When you select the remote server type, the form will adapt to prompt you for the information needed specifically for that type.
 Any optional settings for your selected type will also appear on the form.

 Once you have one or more remote servers defined, you are ready to add the remote server syncs to initiate the operation.
-You can do this from two locations in the web interface:

 Click the Add new remote server sync button to reveal the form.